Firefighter Emergency Medical Technician (FF/EMT) Recruit

 - Work Hours: The FF/EMT works an average of ten (10) 24-hour shifts per month on a rotating basis.

-- Reporting time is 7 a.m.
-The FF/EMT receives 11 paid holidays per year and Inauguration Day, but must work holidays when scheduled.
+- The FF/EMT receives 11 paid holidays per year and Inauguration Day, but must work holidays when scheduled.

-- Uniforms and equipment required and provided by ACFD.
+- All required uniforms and equipment provided by ACFD.

 - Health – CIGNA plans or Kaiser’s HMO

 - Metro/Mass Transit

 - Vision Care

 - Live Where You Work Grant